schooltool-project/schooltool-book/source/sandbox.rst

 ------------------------

-A multi-site configuration, with a central server that aggregates data from multiple SchoolTool instances, is currently under development.
+A multi-site configuration, with a central server that aggregates data from multiple SchoolTool instances, is currently `under development <http://ark-book.schooltool.org/zrs.html>`_.
 The configuration described above will allow multiple SchoolTool instances to communicate with one another over the Host-Only Network -- just assign a different static IP address to each virtual machine.

 To expedite multi-site configuration, you may wish to use machine names rather than IP addresses.
 Edit the ``/etc/hosts`` file: